 Open Invitation to Submit Proposals for Targeted Analyses

-23 December 2015 - Policymakers and practitioners at all administrative levels and territorial scales are key stakeholders for the ESPON 2020 Cooperation Programme.
-Through direct investments and policy implementation they are the important contributors to the achievement of European policy goals related to territorial development and cohesion.
+08 July 2016 - Policymakers and practitioners at all administrative levels and territorial scales are key stakeholders for the ESPON 2020 Cooperation Programme.
+Through direct investments and policy implementation they contribute to the achievement of European policy goals related to territorial development and cohesion.

-The ESPON EGTC is therefore pleased to announce an open invitation to policymakers and practitioners to submit proposals for Targeted Analyses meeting their particular policy demands and evidence needs.
+The ESPON EGTC is therefore pleased to announce the next cut-off date for the submission of proposals for Targeted Analyses.
 These projects shall use ESPON territorial evidence in concrete practise with the objective of directly contributing to informing policy decisions and territorial development strategies.

 How does it work?

 Stakeholders develop their project proposals and submit them for evaluation to the ESPON EGTC.
-Selected proposals will be provided with the academic, administrative and financial capacity to organise and carry through the Targeted Analyses.
-An interactive and iterative process will be ensured which will bring together stakeholders and experts who will combine ESPON results with the knowledge and experience of policymakers and practitioners.
-The Targeted Analyses should therefore also provide practical insights into future development potentials and territorial challenges and, importantly, contribute ‘bottom up’ knowledge to the ESPON evidence base.
+Selected proposals will be considered by the ESPON EGTC for implementation as Targeted Analyses projects.
+An interactive and iterative process will be ensured, which will bring together stakeholders and experts who will combine ESPON results with the knowledge and experience of policymakers and practitioners.

 How to apply?

-The closing date for the submission of stakeholder proposals shall be on 9 March 2016.
+The next cut-off date for the submission of stakeholder proposals is on 19 August 2016.

 Proposals can be submitted by groups of stakeholders sharing a common analytical need as well as by individual stakeholders.
-It is also possible to include relevant umbrella organisations from European level in the implementation and steering of a Targeted Analysis.
+It is also possible to include relevant umbrella organisations from European, national or regional level in the steering of a Targeted Analysis.

 Who to contact for further advice?

-Staff at the ESPON EGTC is available to field queries on developing project proposals.
+Staff at the ESPON EGTC is available to field queries on developing stakeholder proposals.
 Please email any queries you may have to firstname.lastname@example.org.